UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 }
 ```

-The `elements` array contains element IDs that represent all of the elements in the breakdown.
+The `elements` array contains element ID strings that represent all of the elements in that breakdown.

 The `pages` number is a decimal representation of the physical length of a breakdown (i.e., script scene) in eighths of pages.
 For example, if a breakdown represents 1/8 of of a script page, its `pages` value would be 0.125.
 A 5/8 page scene would be 0.625, and so on.